on humanism and environmental crisis

 For the first time, stringing the line of past manifestos, this one uses the term “worldview”.
 It is a relief: “I am not a humanist, or not only a humanist, I just have a humanistic worldview.
 I can be many things at once, including a disappointed Catholic boy, deep in my guts.”

-With religion it is not enough – you need to be it!
+With religion it is not enough-you need commitment and belief – you need to be it!

 While this manifesto is the rational, intellectual, and objective description of humanism, at the same time it brings its origins, and motivation to the primordial instinct, and is “grounded in the ability of living things to suffer and flourish”.
 Our morality, instead of divine scriptures, comes straight from human nature, where else?